TULiberalArts/Neuroscience/pages/graduate.md

 Admissions and inquiries:

-Christine Engelhardt
 Student Services Specialist | Neuroscience Program Temple University
 Weiss Hall Room 638
 1701 N 13th Street Philadelphia, PA 19122
 Phone: 215-204-3441
-Email:christine.engelhardt@temple.edu
+Email:Neuro@temple.edu

 Any graduate student in a Ph.D. program at Temple University can participate in the Neuroscience Program.
 A Graduate Specialization in Neuroscience is awarded upon completion of the Ph.D. and is listed on the student’s transcript.
 The following are the requirements to complete the Graduate Specialization in Neuroscience:

 ## Admission

-For an application to the program, please contact the [Student Services Coordinator](tuf39500@temple.edu).
+For an application to the program, please contact the [Student Services Coordinator](Neuro@temple.edu).

 Graduate students are admitted to the Program after they have been accepted into a Ph.D. program based on an interest to pursue their research in the neuroscience area.
 Upon successful completion of their departmental and Neuroscience Program requirements, students receive a Ph.D. degree in the discipline represented by their department with a Specialization in Neuroscience.
 To fulfill the requirements of the Program, students must pass courses in 2 areas of neuroscience as well as participate in the Neuroscience Program's Seminars and Journal Clubs for four semesters.